 The selected remedy must be protective of the receptors associated with current and reasonably anticipated future land use.
-Current and future land use throughout MRS-04 includes residential, commercial/industrial, agriculture, and recreational uses.
-The final response action for this site, as described in this DD, is focused on eliminating surface and subsurface hazards to potential receptors (residents, occupational workers, recreational users, and visitors) and educating receptors of possible munitions-related hazards that may be present within MRS-04.
+Current and future land use throughout MRS-08 includes residential, commercial/industrial, agriculture, and recreational uses.
+The final response action for this site, as described in this DD, is focused on eliminating surface and subsurface hazards to potential receptors (residents, occupational workers, recreational users, and visitors) and educating and making those receptors aware of possible munitions-related hazards that may be present within MRS-08.